API Keys & Monitoring Your Open WebUI ππ©Ί

 curl -H "Authorization: Bearer YOUR_API_KEY" https://your-open-webui-instance/api/models

-with your actual API key and your-open-webui-instance
+(Replace YOUR_API_KEY with your actual API key and your-open-webui-instance with your Open WebUI address.)

-status code and a JSON response containing a list of models.
+Expected Output: A successful request will return a 200 OK status code and a JSON response containing a list of models.

 Authentication Setup for API Key πβ

-Enable API Keys (Admin Required):
+Step 1: Enable API Keys Globally (Admin Required)β

 - Log in to Open WebUI as an administrator.